Zaharid/mongotraits/README.md

 Mongotraits
 ===========

-A liteweight simple Object Document Manager to connect Python objects to MongoDB.
+A liteweight simple Object Document Manager to connect Python objects to MongoDB, similar to [mongoengine](http://mongoengine.org/)

 Features
 --------